Maria Merola אריאל

 I will try and make this brief, and straight to the point.
 I honestly love Michael Rood, as I began listening to many of his teachings in 2006.
 Back then, I was surprised that many of the revelations he presented, had also been shown to me in 2002, (following the events of September 11th 2001).
-However, even though I highly respect Mr. Rood, he is wrong about our Messiah having a ministry that lasted for “70 Weeks.”
+However, even though I highly respect Mr. Rood, he is wrong about our Messiah having a ministry that lasted for “seventy weeks.”

 There are several proofs from Scripture explaining why he is wrong about this, and I will list them below.

 #1.)
 In Luke 4:25, Messiah Compared his Ministry to Elijah’s Ministry of 3.5 years.

 Our Messiah compared his ministry to that of Eliyahuw (Elijah) in Luke 4:25, and he even made a point of telling us that his ministry lasted for 3 years plus 6 months, or in other words, 3.5 years (1,260 days).

 Luke 4:23 And he said unto them, You will surely say unto me this proverb, Physician, heal yourself: whatsoever we have heard done in Capernaum, do also here in your country.

 Luke 4:24 And he said, Verily I say unto you, No prophet is accepted in his own country.